 Multiple different decommutators can run in parallel in the Data Flow framework to process different data streams arriving from different sources.

 NetAcquire systems can store any number of named telemetry formats and data processing configurations, making each one readily available to configure for different missions.
+Formats are easily specified interactively or can be imported as CSV text files or as TMATS XML (optional module).

 NetAcquire systems also off a unique commutator capability that complements a decommutor.
 A commutator can assemble individual decommutated parameters into a completely new output format for transmission to a remote destination (often over a network).
 This is valuable for “strip-and-ship” applications that need to extract selected telemetry parameters and send this data subset (in a new format) to a data destination.